testdouble/react-decoupler/README.md

 - `register(key, service, options = {})`: Register a single service with a given
   key.
 Any value may be used as a key or a service.
 Supported options:

+  - `allowOverwrite: Boolean`: When true, will replace any existing service registration using the same key.
+An error is thrown if a key is already registered and then a client attempts to re-register without this option.

   - `withParams: Array<any>`: Binds the given array of parameters as arguments to the service (value of the service must be a callable that supports `.bind()`).
 The binding happens at first-resolve-time and is